d-bohn/faceplyr/README.md

 image.
 A single package that brought all of this together under one convenient roof was the main motivating factor for writing this package.

-This is my first “real” R package, so it is messy.
+This project started as part of my my first “real” R package many years ago, so it is messy.
 Really messy.
 I’ve learned a lot since I started writing this package, and I have hopes of cleaning it up and reducing dependencies in the future (see TODOs).
 However, as a scientist and not a developer, my main motivation was to get the code I wanted to work rather than preform elegantly.

 # Disclaimer